Manaslu Circuit Trek - 15 Days

 To make your Manaslu Circuit trek pleasant and successful, we will provide you with a team consisting of a trekking guide, an assistant guide for large groups, and porters.
 Our Knowledgeable guide will lead the trek and arrange the food, accommodation, and logistics for you.
 Our porter will carry your main luggage bag, and one porter will be divided among two trekkers.
 Our porter will carry a language weighing 20 kg.

 Yes, beginner trekkers can join the Manaslu Circuit Trek, but they must ensure they have the physical fitness required to complete this challenging high-altitude trek safely.
-If you do not have prior high-altitude trekking experience, it is not recommended to attempt this trek.
+If you are a first time trekker, it is not recommended to attempt this trek.
 Instead, you can start with easier treks in Nepal, such as the Annapurna Base Camp Trek or the Langtang Valley Trek.
-The Manaslu Circuit Trek is not ideal for first-time trekkers.
 If you are a beginner and unsure whether you should join the Manaslu Circuit Trek, you can contact us, and we will guide you according to your fitness level and trekking experience.

 Optional Add-On: Explore the Tsum Valley Trek